University of Washington Tacoma: Academics

+Public Transportation

+UW Tacoma is served by Union station on Sound Transit's T line.
+Passengers can travel northwest into Downtown Tacoma all the way until Hilltop, or southeast to Tacoma Dome Station, where transfers to Sounder Commuter Rail to Lakewood and Seattle are possible, Amtrak Cascades to Vancouver or Eugene and the Coast Starlight to either Seattle or Los Angeles.

 Student life

 Residence hall

 Student on-campus housing is offered at UW Tacoma's Court 17 Residence Hall.
 The residence hall provides housing for 290 students.

 Fitness and student center

 The University Y Student Center is a collaboration between the UW Tacoma and the YMCA of Pierce and Kitsap Counties.
 The Y is a 73,000 square foot facility that includes recreational and fitness spaces, an NCAA regulation gymnasium, cardio and weight training equipment, indoor track, and locker rooms.
 The facility is also a student center which houses student organization space, programming, and event spaces, as well as a student lounge and social spaces.

 Publication

 The Ledger is the independent student-run newspaper of UW Tacoma.
 It publishes an eight-page edition every Monday during fall, winter, and spring academic quarters and posts content online.